Request for Proposals

 Proposals must be written in English and submitted through the Application Form.
-Proposals must be uploaded no later than midnight (Pacific Daylight Savings Time) on October 16, 2019.
+Proposals must be uploaded no later than 11:59 PM (Pacific Daylight Savings Time) on October 16, 2019.
 Questions should be sent to MPR_RFP@Microsoft.com and must be received by October 2 in order to allow adequate time for response.

 Microsoft shall have no obligation to maintain the confidentiality of any submitted proposals.
 Therefore, proposals should not contain information that is confidential, restricted, or sensitive.
 Proposals will be evaluated by a panel of subject-matter experts chosen from Microsoft.
 Microsoft reserves the right to make the winning proposals publicly available, except those portions containing budgetary information.

 Length: The proposal should not be more than seven pages in length of Times New Roman 11-point font.
 Any documentation beyond that length will not be included as part of the proposal review.